stackct/toxic/docs/user-guide.md

 #### Variable Length Skip Pattern

 By default `%%` skips forward to the next single character match.
-For an XML structure where angle brackets abound this makes skipping tags impossible.
+For an HTTP structure where angle brackets abound this makes skipping tags impossible.
 Instead, skipping based on a number of characters allows us to jump to and end tag.
 The following will search forward for `</or` so if there is an intervening <notes/> tag it will be ignored.

 ```
   %>4%